HL7/fhir-saner/input/pagecontent/transaction-1.md

 ##### Expected Actions

+###### Search for MeasureReport

-###### Measure Consumer requests data from a Measure Source.
+Measure Consumer requests data from a Measure Source.

-When the API Option is implemented, the Measure Consumer performs a FHIR Search operation to retrieve the selected resources.
-When the Storage Option is implemented, the Measure Consumer reads resources from external storage specified by the Measure Source.
+The Measure Consumer performs a FHIR Search operation to retrieve the selected resources.